 RTMP is a protocol, created by Macromedia and now owned by Adobe, that provides high-performance transmission of video, audio, and data between encoder and server across the internet.
 The acronym stands for Real-Time Messaging Protocol.
 This TCP-based protocol delivers streams smoothly and with a lot of information by splitting it into chunks.
 Bottom line is, RTMP is an essential part of live streaming.
 Therefore, most streaming providers and encoder software developers support RTMP streaming, including Videolinq.

-Videolinq accepts both RTMP and RTMPS (secure) signals.
+Videolinq accepts RTMP streams originated from any hardware or software encoder.
 When creating a channel and selecting RTMP as a video source, we present you with the RTMP path that uses by default TCP port 1935 in a path that looks like this, followed by a stream key:

 Customers who want to secure their stream need to change this path to:

 RTMP can be generated by software encoders, hardware encoders, and 3rd party streaming service providers and media platforms.
 Regardless of what your RTMP source is, for proper capture and signal re-distribution, the RTMP stream must meet the following requirements:

 Video encoded with H.264 Main, Baseline, or High profile

 Video frame-rate up to 60 frames per second

 Insert a keyframe (GOP) every 1 or 2 seconds

 No multi-bitrate supported

 A RTMP stream that is losing packets on the way will be rejected by Videolinq after a few minutes of transmission.